gthd/supervised_learning/README.md

 1. If you don't already have it, [install Python](https://www.python.org/downloads/).

-    This repository was developed is compatible with Python 2.7, 3.3, 3.4, 3.5 and 3.6.
+    This repository was developed is compatible with Python 2.7.

 2. General recommendation for Python development is to use a Virtual Environment.
     For more information, see https://docs.python.org/3/tutorial/venv.html